VIBER/WHATSAPP 24/7 SUPPORT

-If you're in St. Petersburg for the first time and would like to see as mush as possible, enjoy this Most Complete 2-day join-in group tour!
-Get acquinted with Russian history in a company of a professional English-speaking tour guide, who will make your time in our city the memorable one!
+If you're in St. Petersburg for the first time and would like to see as much as possible, enjoy this Most Complete 2-day join-in group tour!
+Get acquainted with Russian history in a company of a professional English-speaking tour guide, who will make your time in our city the memorable one!
 No Russain Visa required!

 Go underground and enjoy seeing palaces built for regular people - this is how amazing Subway Stations are in St Petersburg.
 Chrystal chandeliers, bronzeworks, marble flooring, amazing sculptures and mosaisc.
 Why visit another palace?
 The first stations were opened in 1955, the newest ones open every year, still rich and impressive.

-Visa-Free paperwork is complimentary and included into your tour package.
+Visa-Free paperwork is complimentary and included in your tour package.
 Don't forget to provide us with your passport details in a timely manner.

 When booking, please have the following details ready for each participant:

 3) Date of Birth